gavi210/UZH_ECMASCRIPT_PROJECT/stage-2/README.md

 The communications between Management System and MainWorker could be summarized as follows.
 ![plot](report_images/ManagementSystem-MainWorkerCommunication.png)

+#### Measure Execution Time
-To assets performance implications, WebWorkers has to be instantiated from a MainWorker.
+To assets performance implications of using WebWorkers instead of MainWorkers, the main worker has to instantiated WebWorker instances.
-Currently, creation of web workers within MainWorkers has to be implemented.
+Creation of web workers within MainWorkers has to be implemented, and it is not available yet.

 The following code snippet implements the function invoked from the MainWorker to instantiate a new WebWorker
 ```